MarsBased/handbook/sections/rituals.md

 ## Martian Tapas

-The development team meets online every Friday around lunchtime to discuss tech.
+The development team meets online every Tuesday around lunchtime to discuss tech.

 You will find more information about this practice on this blog post: [Going for Martian Tapas With our Distributed Development Team](https://marsbased.com/blog/2018/12/10/martian-tapas-remote-dev-team/).